 - Click Save.
 Creative Cloud sends out the public link and recipients receive email invitations to view the asset.

 You can also share individual library assets and mobile creations in much the same way.
 For example, here’s how you share an Adobe Stock image added as an asset to a Creative Cloud library:

 The Allow Follow functionality is not currently supported for mobile creations.

 You can save shared assets to your Creative Cloud account.
+You can also download the file to your device if the sender has enabled download.
 If the sender has shared a library or mobile creation, you can save the complete library or mobile creation to your own account.
 If a library asset is shared, you can save it to one of your own libraries.

 If the shared asset is a file; you can save it to your computer if the sender has allowed downloads, or save it to your account.